djames1/BlueGorilla/README.md

 # BlueGorilla
 Fork of the [Iceape-UXP Internet Suite](https://wiki.hyperbola.info/doku.php?id=en:project:iceape-uxp).
-I forked this to learn how a classic Mozilla application works and also because I feel that Iceape-UXP does not get the love from the Hyperbola developers it deserves.
+I forked this to learn how a classic Mozilla application works and also because I feel that development on Iceape-UXP is too slow.
+In addition to the below changes I also port patches from [binoc-central](https://github.com/binaryoutcast/binoc-central), [Iceape-UXP](https://wiki.hyperbola.info/doku.php?id=en:project:iceape-uxp), and upstream SeaMoney as needed.

 ## Differences from Iceape-UXP
 ### DONE
-* DONE: All build dependencies in one repository.
-No need to Download Icedove-UXP source code then put Iceape-UXP inside of that.
 * DONE: New settings directory: ~/.bluegorilla/bluegorilla
 * DONE: Replace iceape-uxp branding with new branding.
-* DONE: Apply patches from SeaMonkey 2.49.5.
+* DONE: Apply missing patches from SeaMonkey 2.49.5.
 Iceape-UXP was a fork of SeaMonkey 2.49.4.
 * DONE: Remove Iceape-UXP user agent override
-* DONE: Replace bookmarks
+* DONE: Replace default bookmarks
 * DONE: New search engines, some ported from Pale Moon, some custom
 * DONE: Change version to 52.9.`number of days since Seamonkey 2.49.5 released`
-### ONGOING (Not a one time change/constantly being worked on)
-* ONGOING: Patches ported from [Borealis Navigator](https://github.com/binaryoutcast/binoc-central), which is based on the browser component of SeaMonkey.
-* ONGOING: Patches ported from Iceape-UXP as well as [Icedove-UXP](https://wiki.hyperbola.info/doku.php?id=en:project:icedove-uxp).
-* ONGOING: Patches ported from SeaMonkey
+* DONE: Backport ability to close tabs to the right from SeaMonkey 2.53.2
+* DONE: Remove modern theme.
+I have no reason to maintain updates for a theme I don't even use.
 ### TODO
 * TODO: Fix issues when building Iceowl/Lightning calendar extension.
 Currently you have to install the .xpi after building, which is not user friendly
-* TODO: See if we can make all of the dependencies in the suite directory and remove the browser and mail directories.
+* TODO: Investigate removing the mail directory, which contains most of the Icedove-UXP code.
 * TODO: Include vertical tab bar addon
-* TODO: Include fork of last XUL based enigmail addon
+* TODO: Get a version of enigmail working properly
-* TODO: New GUID
-* TODO: Put UXP in the platform directory instead of Mozilla directory
+* TODO: Put UXP in the `platform` directory instead of `mozilla` directory
-### UNDECIDED
-* UNDECIDED: Accept SeaMonkey GUID for addons
-* UNDECIDED: Include fork of XPFE-classic (Netscape theme) for SeaMonkey
+* TODO: Include fork of XPFE-classic (Netscape theme).
+Make this the default theme.

 ## Build Instructions
-### Mac and Windows builds not supported.
-Please let me know if they work.
+### I do not use Mac or Windows so I have no idea if builds for those platforms works.
 * Copy mozconfig.sample to .mozconfig
 * Edit .mozconfig as needed
 * ./mach build